RyanColl/COMP-3330-week5/README.md

 </code></pre>

 ## How it Works
 It works by first accessing a database that has predefined users, and hosting a server that has numerous methods for accepting requests.
 I use two routes, one for the /api/books, and one for the /api/books/placetheidhere.
 The api/books route has two methods, GET, for getting a list of all the users, and POST, for sending data as a new database entry.
 The api/books/placetheidhere Has four methods: GET, PUT, PATCH, DELETE.
-The GET gets the information about that specific user, the PUT takes in new user data and replaces that specific users data with it, the PATCH takes in a piecce of information and replaces the specific user data piece that matches that piece of data.
+The GET gets the information about that specific user, the PUT takes in new user data and replaces that specific user with it, the PATCH takes in a piece of information and replaces the specific user data that matches the input data.
 The DELETE method seems obvious... it deletes the object whos id it matches.

+I have created a frontend.
+As you know the react app will be hosted naturally through the build folder as express runs itself as a server.
+Express will still respond with json through the browser or as json through postman when requests are sent to its url.
+The added react app uses fetch to access the api in the express app, this gives me the array of users from mongo, which is then added to redux and attached to the state variable.
+These users are printed out to the page, with an extended delete functionality.
+This will permanently delete that user by using fetch to access the delete request for that specific ID.
+To add more users, use Postman.

 ## ES6

+Default from line 4 of reducer.js:
+<pre><code>export default function reducer(state = [], action)</code></pre>

+Const and Let from lines 25-32 of App.js:
+<pre><code>const deleteUser = (id) => {
+      fetch(`/api/users/${id}`, {
+        method: 'DELETE'
+      })
+      let newUsers = users.filter(user => user._id !== id)
+      store.dispatch(actions.getUsers(newUsers))
+  }</code></pre>

+Template Literal String from line 44 of App.js:
+<pre><code>Has a Degree: {`${user.hasDegree}`}</code></pre>

+Destructuring from line 7 of App.js:
+<pre><code>const [users, setUsers] = React.useState([])</code></pre>

+Arrow function from lines 17-19 of App.js:
+<pre><code>React.useEffect(() => {
+    fetchUsers()
+  }, [])</code></pre>

+Spread syntax from line 8 of reducer.js:
+<pre><code>...action.payload.users</code></pre>

+Modules from lines 1-4 of App.js:
+<pre><code>import React from 'react'
+import './App.css';
+import store from "./Redux/customizedStore";
+import * as actions from "./Redux/actions";</code></pre>

+Promises from lines 10-15 of App.js:
+<pre><code>fetch('/api/users')
+      .then(res => res.json())
+      .then(data => {
+        store.dispatch(actions.getUsers(data))
+      })
+      .catch(err => setErrMsg(err))</code></pre>